tjesi/TTM4205/README.md

 ## Reference Group

-Please get in touch if you want to be a part of the reference group!
+Please get in touch if you want to join the reference group!

 ## Piazza Forum